 \subsection{Inferences about Western Ghats Rainfall}

-The fitted model offers valuable insights into the intricate short-term trends and features of rainfall in the Western Ghats region.
-Similar to the numerous instances in the literature where the authors modeled rainfall data using an exponential distribution \citep{todorovic1974stochastic, hazra2018bayesian}, our study also echoes this trend, aptly captured by the PC prior.
-The estimated GE shape parameters (posterior means) for the Northern, Middle, and Southern Western Ghats regions are 0.859, 0.949, and 0.873, respectively.
-Corresponding posterior standard deviations for these regions are 0.096, 0.100, and 0.097, respectively.
-These shape parameter values indicate a pronounced alignment with the exponential distribution of wet-day rainfall (the shape parameter is one).
-Consistent with the fluctuating pattern in the annual average of daily wet-day rainfall, the fitted mean lines for each region also demonstrate periodic crests and troughs.
+In this subsection, we discuss results based on fitting the proposed GE regression model with a PC prior for the GE shape parameter.
+The estimated GE shape parameters (posterior means) for the Northern, Middle, and Southern Western Ghats regions are 0.859, 0.949, and 0.873, respectively, and the corresponding posterior standard deviations are 0.096, 0.100, and 0.097, respectively.
+These shape parameter values indicate a pronounced alignment with the exponential distribution of wet-day rainfall.
+Consistent with the fluctuating pattern in the annual average of daily wet-day rainfall, the fitted mean lines for each region also demonstrate short-term fluctuations.
 Besides, a consistent and stable mean rainfall trend is noticeable across the Northern and Middle Western Ghats regions.
-In the Southern Western Ghats region, the fitted parametric and semiparametric models distinctly reveal a decaying pattern in the annual averages of daily wet-day rainfall.
+However, in the Southern Western Ghats region, the fitted parametric and semiparametric models distinctly reveal a decaying pattern in the annual averages of daily wet-day rainfall.